30 May 2024

 29 November 2022

-This course attracted me due to wanting to work with young people and their families in more of a community setting rather than being a nurse in a hospital and so far, I have been thoroughly enjoying the course.
-The line of career I am looking into when I graduate is being a safe guarder in secondary schools and this degree will give me the knowledge and capability to move towards this goal.
+This course attracted me due to wanting to work with young people and their families in more of a community setting, rather than being a nurse in a hospital.
+So far, I have been thoroughly enjoying the course.

-On this course, we look into the history of childhood, different theories that have developed on childhood over the years, safeguarding in children, different roles played in a child’s life and so many more subjects.
-One of the highlights so far from the course is that we have had the opportunity to complete a safeguarding award with the NSPCC that the university have funded for us, which has enhanced my knowledge and understanding as well as opening up more opportunities for me.
-I’m looking forward to studying our mental health module as this is something that really interests me and is another key factor that drew me into this course.
+One of the highlights so far from the course is that we have had the opportunity to complete a safeguarding award with the NSPCC that the University has funded for us, which has enhanced my knowledge and understanding as well as opening up more opportunities for me.

-Studying working with children, families and communities is a decision that I am glad I made and I’m looking forward to continuing with this course and coming closer to my future goal.
+Studying Working with Children, Families and Communities is a decision that I am glad I made and I’m looking forward to continuing with this course and coming closer to my future goal.

 Disclaimer